luigidifraia/c64-cart-dumper/definitions/README.md

 As an example, "Astro Marine Corps" uses two 64 KiB 28-pin EPROM chips in a piggyback configuration:
 - for both, /OE (Output Enable) is connected to /ROML,
-- for both, A13 is set to the output of a 75LS175 that latches bit 0 of the address bus
+- for both, A13 is connected to the output of a 75LS175 that latches bit 0 of the address bus
-- for both, A14 is set to the output of the same 75LS175 that latches bit 1 of the address bus
+- for both, A14 is connected to the output of the same 75LS175 that latches bit 1 of the address bus
-- for both, A15 is set to the output of the same 75LS175 that latches bit 2 of the address bus
+- for both, A15 is connected to the output of the same 75LS175 that latches bit 2 of the address bus
-- for one chip (lower 64 KiB), /CE (Chip Enable) is set to the output of the same 75LS175 that latches bit 3 of the address bus
+- for one chip (lower 64 KiB), /CE (Chip Enable) is connected to the output of the same 75LS175 that latches bit 3 of the address bus
 - for the other chip (upper 64 KiB), /CE is connected to the inverted output of the same 75LS175 that latches bit 3 of the address bus
 - latching occurs when /IO1 is asserted (i.e. the value on the address bus is in range $DE00-$DEFF) and PHI2 is asserted